The Drew Carey Show: Post-series

-On March 24, 2009, Kathy Kinney appeared in character as Mimi at the beginning of The Late Late Show with Craig Ferguson.
-Kinney appeared twice on The Price Is Right as Mimi Bobeck on April Fools' Day.
-Drew Carey has been the host of the show since 2007.
+On March 24, 2009, Kathy Kinney appeared in character as Mimi Bobeck at the beginning of The Late Late Show with Craig Ferguson.
+Kinney also appeared as Mimi twice on The Price Is Right on April Fools' Day; Drew Carey has been the host of the show since 2007.

 As part of a 2014 April Fools' Day prank by CBS, Drew Carey and Craig Ferguson swapped hosting duties, leaving Craig to host The Price Is Right and Drew to host The Late Late Show with Craig Ferguson.
 The ending skit of the final episode of The Late Late Show in 2014 was a spoof of the 1990 final episode of Newhart, in which Ferguson and Carey reprised their roles.
 Mr. Wick wakes up in bed with Carey, discovering that his decade as a talk show host and Carey's career as a game show host had been a dream.

 Carey, Kinney, and Ryan Stiles all guest starred in the episode "Bigger Kids, Bigger Problems" (2019) of the ABC sitcom American Housewife, which stars Diedrich Bader.